cyertai/Axial/README.md

 apt-get install python-tk
 ```

-If not on Ubuntu, see below for installation instruction
+If not on Ubuntu, see below for installation instructions
  * https://tkdocs.com/tutorial/install.html